 • can apply professional knowledge about adaptation of activities, and in collaboration with the service recipient apply activities methodically to promote activity performance

 • can find and refer to legislation that is relevant to the professional practice of occupational therapy

-• can identify, reflect on and apply therapeutic and ethical expertise in collaboration with users, patients, relatives and relevant personnel
+• can identify, reflect on and apply therapeutic and ethical expertise in collaboration with clients, patients, relatives and relevant personnel

 • can apply professional knowledge about meaningful activity to promote health for people in habilitation, rehabilitation, treatment and palliation

 • can apply relevant professional knowledge about children, young people, adults or the elderly, and the experiential competence of persons and relatives, in therapeutic interaction

 • can apply professional knowledge and make professional assessments, decisions and actions in line with evidence-based practice